Dozens of cats rescued from South Side Chicago house, woman arrested

 "I started getting suspicious when she picked up a cat for me that was perfectly healthy - and all of a sudden, it disappeared," said Cohl, "and I told her, 'Where is the cat?'
 And she said, 'Oh, it had to be euthanized,' out of the blue."

-"She was always eager to just help - right away," Cohl said.

-Cohl and others said they have donated their money to Burrell's mission to rescue cats.

-Cohl is skeptical that the dollars were being put toward care for the animals.
+Cohl is also now skeptical that the dollars donated to Burrell were being put toward care for the animals.

 "There would be vet records to show that she was taking care of the animals and spending the money, but there are numerous people who have asked for vet records with receipts - or have offered to donate to the veterinarians directly, which is a safe way to do it," said Cohl, "and she was never able to give us a contact number to do that."